Spaces Available: SOLD OUT

 Details: Photographing brown bears in Alaska is a bucket list trip for wildlife photographers.
 Bristol Bay hosts one of the largest salmon runs in the world.
 The Sockeye salmon attract bears….and the number of bears are staggering.
 On this trip we photograph boars, sows and plenty of cubs….often chasing bright red salmon up the streams.

 This trip is more physical than our other workshops in Alaska.
 On this trip, we will be getting in and out of planes and boats on a daily basis.
-We will be walking through uneven Alaskan wilderness and crossing streams often to get to the bears.
+We will be walking for miles through uneven Alaskan wilderness and crossing streams often to get to the bears.
 Participants must be in good condition and able to hike several miles with their own gear.

 Occasionally the weather in Alaska will prevent us from flying to photograph bears.
 This time can be used for editing images or photographing the area by boat.
 This is a regular part of photographing in Alaska and may result in rescheduling flights or hotel stays at the participants’ expense.